I recently asked Shaykh Umar Vadillo to write a paper on the Catalonia crisis, this is his astonishing response.

 There is no republic without public virtue.
 Virtue is the connection of people’s actions with their deepest values.
 Only virtuous leaders can speak of virtue by their actions.
 A Republican Catechism should be written listing actions not rights which entail the devolution of the economy to the people.
 This is what the CUP and others in Catalonia call ‘democratic economy’, but with a true anarchist stand, meaning: Justice is not to tax in order to compensate the disparities caused by the malfunctioning of the market, but rather to eliminate the malfunctions of the market.
 Tax is to support directly those who cannot virtuously participate in a functional market for whatever reason.
 Economic democracy in the Republic is ‘més que una república’.

-When Dorati was organizing his celebrated Columna de Durruti to fight Franco in Aragon, knowing that his militias will have to face death, said:
+When Durruti was organizing his celebrated Durruti Column to fight Franco in Aragon, knowing that his militias will have to face death, said:

 “En la lucha no se puede comportar como un soldado que le mandan, sino como un hombre consciente que conoce la trascendencia de su acto.
 Ya sé que obtener esto no es fácil, pero también sé que lo que no se obtiene por el razonamiento no se obtiene tampoco por la fuerza.
 Si nuestro aparato militar de la revolución tiene que sostenerse por el miedo, ocurrirá que no habremos cambiado nada, salvo el color del miedo.
 Es solamente liberándose del miedo que la sociedad podrá edificarse en la libertad”